Strominger connection and pluriclosed metrics: Introduction

-Theorem \ref{BK_pll} presents the main bulk of technical difficulty in the proofs.
-Note that in the Strominger flat case \cite{WYZ}, the authors used a Bochner identity trick analogous to the famous work of Boothby \cite{Boothby} who classified all compact Chern flat manifolds, to conclude that the Chern torsion $T^c$ is $\nabla^s$-parallel.
+The main technical part of the proof is to show that if the Strominger connection $\nabla^s$ is K\"ahler-like, then its torsion is parallel.
+When the Strominger connection is flat, the authors of \cite{WYZ} used a Bochner identity trick analogous to the famous work of Boothby \cite{Boothby} who classified all compact Chern flat manifolds, to conclude that the Chern torsion $T^c$ is $\nabla^s$-parallel (see also \cite{Wang} for a more general discussion of complex parallelizable manifolds).

 When $\nabla^s$ is K\"ahler-like but not flat, this argument no longer works, and one has to rely on the deep algebraic tanglement of the torsion and its covariant derivatives to show its parallelness.
 The strategy is to walk in two steps, first to focus on the Gauduchon torsion $1$-form $\eta$, which is the trace of the full torsion tensor $T^c$, and show that $\eta$ is $\nabla^s$-parallel.
 Then in the second step, we use the parallelness of $\eta$ to further analyze $T^c$ and establish its parallelness.